 - The America the Beautiful Quarters® Program

 - The 50 State Quarters Program

 - The Westward Journey Nickel Series™

 - The Presidential $1 Coins

 Just for Kids

-The h.i.p.
-Pocket Change Pals have picked an activity for each day of the week.
+We’ve picked an activity for each day of the week.
 Students who develop an interest in coin collecting will enjoy Inspector Collector’s Coin Course.
-This course is divided into 5 lessons with online activities that reinforce the information, which includes how to obtain coins, store and display them, and organize their collection.
+This course is divided into five lessons with online activities that reinforce the information.
+The course includes how to obtain coins, store and display them and organize their collection.

-Kids can join the fun by coming back every day to do the day’s pick.
-They can also check out our Games page with dozens of games that both entertain and educate.
+Kids can join the fun by coming back every day.
+They can also check out our games page with dozens of games that educate and entertain.

-For teachers, you can see lists of games divided into grade–appropriate groups.
-The lists give each game’s description, the skills it addresses, and its subject area connections.
+Teachers can check out our list of games divided into grade-appropriate groups.
+Each game has a description, the skills it addresses and its subject area connections.